filipebodas/Data-Do/SQL/OVER.md

 The goal is to find out how many times each rating appears and its respective percentage.
 To get the denominator to calculate the percentage we apply the `OVER ()` clause and have the entire table as one partition.

+**This process is valid to find the frequency and the percentage for a single column**.

 ```sql
 SELECT
   rating,